Clarity-Digital-Twin/brain-go-brrr/TUEV.md

 # Rebuild cache if needed (takes ~5-30 minutes depending on disk speed and I/O)
 rm -rf data/datasets/tuev/cache/
 uv run python -c "from brain_go_brrr.infra.data.tuev_event_dataset import TUEVEventDataset; TUEVEventDataset('data/datasets/tuev', 'train')"

+# Training will also build eval cache on first use.
+To pre-build both:
+# TUEVEventDataset('data/datasets/tuev', 'train') and TUEVEventDataset('data/datasets/tuev', 'eval')

 # Cache is NOT affected by training script changes
 # Only rebuild if you change preprocessing/extraction logic